There is a dragon called “Procrastination.”

 Perfectionism is Procrastination in disguise.

-End the Tyranny of Writer’s Block
+How to End Writer’s Block

 In the shadows of a dark valley rests a ghostly castle.
 It shimmers and wavers as you approach.